mpaydar/UI-Navigator-Agent/README.md

+## What the Agent does?

+It will let you to write any task on any platform in English and will execute it directly live on the UI.
+The UI will be provide you screen shot of every steps as the prove of its execution.

 ## Current Capabilities

 Goal Interpretation: Understands user intents like “Change the start day of the week to Monday in Notion.”